 Peter R. Reams

-Lange Schermerhorn retired in 2001, after a 35-year Foreign Service career, including assignments to Ceylon (Sri Lanka), Vietnam, the Secretariat, Iran, Maghreb Affairs, the U.K., Belgium (twice), the Economic Bureau, the Office of Personnel Assignments and lastly as Ambassador to Djibouti.
-In retirement she has served as Charge a. i. in The Gambia and Eritrea, as a monitor in five African elections, and follows the affairs of the Horn of Africa very closely.
+Ambassador Lange Schermerhorn retired in 2001, after a 35-year Foreign Service career, including assignments to Ceylon (Sri Lanka), Vietnam, the Secretariat, Iran, Maghreb Affairs, the U.K., Belgium (twice), the Economic Bureau, the Office of Personnel Assignments and lastly as Ambassador to Djibouti.
+In retirement she has served as Charge a. i. in The Gambia and Eritrea (twice), as Political Advisor to CJTF-HOA, as a monitor in five African elections, and follows the affairs of the Horn of Africa very closely.
 She is active in DACOR, participates in the AFSA Speakers’ Bureau, and works informally on environmental issues and water management by solar energy.
-She has a B.A. in history with a minor in Economics and is a graduate of the National War College.
+She has a B.A. in History (minor in Economics) and is a graduate of the National War College.

 Virginia (Vicki) A. Weil